Engineering-Research-and-Development/iotagent-opcua/roadmap.md

 of these features has not yet been scheduled for a release in the near future.
 Please feel free to contact us if you wish to get involved in the implementation or influence the roadmap

+-  Multiserver supporting
--  Mapping tool nodejs migration
+-  Mapping Tool nodejs migration